Marx Brothers

 In 1928, the Marx Brothers made a deal with Paramount Pictures to appear in a screen version of The Cocoanuts, which was filmed at Paramount's Astoria Studios during the Broadway run of Animal Crackers.
-The Cocoanuts was released in 1929, followed the next year by a film version of Animal Crackers (1930).
-The success of these films made the brothers decide to devote their careers to motion pictures.
-They moved to Los Angeles, where they starred in three more films for Paramount: Monkey Business (1931), Horse Feathers (1932), and Duck Soup (1933).
+The Cocoanuts was released in 1929, followed the next year by a film version of Animal Crackers.
+They then moved to Los Angeles, where they starred in three more films for Paramount: Monkey Business (1931), Horse Feathers (1932), and Duck Soup (1933).

-When their Paramount contract expired following the production of Duck Soup, Zeppo left the team and the Marx Brothers left Paramount.
-Groucho, Chico and Harpo were signed by Irving Thalberg at Metro-Goldwyn-Mayer where they starred in A Night at the Opera (1935), which they considered to be their best film.

-Shortly after filming began on their follow-up movie, A Day at the Races (1937), Thalberg died unexpectedly at the age of 37.
-While they continued to appear in films, they felt that the quality of their work as well as their interest in it, was waning.
+When their contract expired following the production of Duck Soup, Zeppo left the team and the Marx Brothers left Paramount.
+Groucho, Chico and Harpo were signed by Irving Thalberg at Metro-Goldwyn-Mayer, where they starred in A Night at the Opera (1935), which they considered to be their best film.
+Shortly after filming began on their follow-up movie, A Day at the Races (1937), Thalberg died of pneumonia at the age of 37.
+While they continued to appear in films, they felt that the quality of their work, as well as their interest in it, was waning.

-After starring in Room Service (1938) for RKO Pictures, they returned to MGM, for At the Circus (1939) and Go West (1940).
-The Marx Brothers announced that their next MGM film, The Big Store (1941), would be their farewell picture.
-However, they returned to the screen in A Night in Casablanca (1946), reportedly because Chico needed money.
-In 1949, they starred together in their final film, Love Happy; originally intended as a solo vehicle for Harpo, Chico, again in need of money, also ended up in the film.
-After being informed that financing for the movie couldn't be obtained unless all three Marx Brothers were in it, Groucho reluctantly agreed to appear in Love Happy.
+After starring in Room Service (1938) for RKO Pictures, the brothers returned to MGM for At the Circus (1939) and Go West (1940).
+Although they announced that their next MGM film, The Big Store (1941), would be their farewell picture, they returned to the screen in A Night in Casablanca (1946), reportedly because Chico needed money.
+In 1949, they starred together in their final film, Love Happy.

-Groucho went on to a successful career as host of the quiz show, You Bet Your Life, while Harpo and Chico continued to make guest appearances on television and on the stage.
+Groucho went on to a successful career as host of the quiz show You Bet Your Life, while Harpo and Chico continued to make guest appearances on television and on the stage.

 Family background and early life

 The only known photo of the entire surviving Marx family, c.
 1915.
 From left: Groucho, Gummo, Minnie (mother), Zeppo, Sam (father), Chico, and Harpo.

-The Marx Brothers were born in New York City, the sons of Jewish immigrants from Germany and France.
-Their mother Miene ("Minnie") Marx (née Schoenberg) was from Dornum in East Frisia.
+The Marx Brothers were born in New York City, the sons of Jewish immigrants.
+Their mother Miene ("Minnie") Marx (née Schoenberg) was from Dornum in East Frisia, then a part of the Kingdom of Hanover.
 She came from a family of performers.
 Her mother was a yodeling harpist and her father a ventriloquist; both were funfair entertainers.
 Around 1880, the family emigrated to New York City.
-Their father, Samuel ("Sam" or "Frenchy"; born Simon) Marx, was a native of Mertzwiller, a small Alsatian village, and worked as a tailor.
+Their father, Samuel ("Sam" or "Frenchy"; born Simon) Marx, was a native of Mertzwiller, a small village in Alsace, France, and worked as a tailor.
 Minnie and Sam married on January 18, 1885.